AEC Website Design Trends in 2017 – Planning for 2018

 We’ve examined a wide range of websites, from smaller boutique firms with highly focused areas of expertise, to large firms with international audiences and service offerings a mile wide.
 We see some common design trends among the most effective websites that may be worth adopting.

-Whether its end users enjoying a beautifully designed space or a project team working together on site, imagery needs to be more clearly connected to overall content and messages.
-Although this requires an additional level of effort, it is a very powerful way to connect a firm’s story to the visual experience.
+Whether it’s a community enjoying a beautifully designed space or a project team working together on site, imagery and video needs to be more clearly connected to overall content and messages.
+Although this requires an additional level of effort, it is a very powerful way to connect a firm’s story to a more real world experience.

-We also see an improvement in profile and “about us” photography.
-More polished environmental photography is showing a firm’s team in the context of their workspace and often with other members of their team.
+We also see an improvement in profile and “about us” photography and video content.
+More polished environmental photography and footage is showing a firm’s team in the context of their workspace and often with other members of their team.
 This tells a story that goes beyond a resume or bio.

-The best examples of compelling imagery reinforce credibility (with a polished and professional workspace), collaboration (with other team members and open workspaces) and, perhaps most importantly, a connection to their audiences.
+The best examples of compelling content reinforces credibility (with a polished and professional workspace), collaboration (with other team members and open workspaces) and, perhaps most importantly, a connection to their audiences.
 In addition, prospective clients and potential recruits are more likely to engage if they can see that the team looks like their kind of people.

 Trend #2: Infographics